blayzestefaniak/pulumi-s3-event/README.md

 });
 ```

-7. To show ComponentResource reusability, the **theOtherOne** instance of the BucketComponent ComponentResource uses the **sagemaker** policyType, **foo bar** environmentVariables, and the lambdaCode prints two lines of text.
+7. To show ComponentResource reusability, the **theOtherOne** instance of the BucketComponent ComponentResource uses the **sagemaker** policyType, **foo: bar** environmentVariables, and the lambdaCode prints two lines of text.

 ```typescript
 /////////////////////////////////////////////////////////////////